ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 For a :ref:`shared test suite<domains__domain__shared_test_suites>`, the **Linked specifications** tab presents the specifications with which
 the test suite is currently linked.
+These are the specifications for which the test suite's test results will count towards,
-Each specification is presented in a row showing the specification's name and description, allowing also
+without needing to be re-executed per specification.
+Specifications are presented in a row showing per specification
-to be clicked to :ref:`view its details<domains__specification>`.
+its name and description, that can be also clicked to display its :ref:`details<domains__specification>`.

 .. figure:: ../screenshots/admin_domains_test_suites_linked_specs.png
   :align: center

-To link the test suite with another specification you may click the **Link to specifications** button.
+To link the test suite with another specification click the **Link to specifications** button.
 Doing so will present a dialog with
 the specifications available to link the test suite with.

 .. figure:: ../screenshots/admin_domains_test_suites_linked_specs_link.png